 Examining the roof

 You will be required to examine the roof of the container as well.
 Step up on the roof with a ladder to closely check it out.
-There could be some dents which you already spotted from inside the container.
+There could be some dents that you already spotted from inside the container.
 Rust is pretty much normal on the roof as the rain pours over its surface.
 If you find some spots that have clogged water, you can consider cleaning them up.
 These can then be fixed with a primer and paint.
 You might need to do some patching work if there is a lot of rust over the roof.

 You must also check out for any holes in the beams of the container.
 Such holes will mean that the whole beam is probably filled with water.
 You will have to drain the water with some drilling in the beam.
 To add the strength back to the container, provide some reinforcement with the welding process.